Implementation of quantum measurements using classical resources and only a single ancillary qubit

 \textit{Numerical results---} We tested the performance of our POVM simulation scheme by computing $\q$ for SIC-POVMs \cite{Scott2010symmetric, Appleby2005, Fuchs2017SIC}, IC-POVMs \cite{DAriano2004} and for Haar-random $d^2$-outcome POVMs.
 We focused on simulation strategies via POVMs that can be implemented with a single auxiliary qubit (this corresponds to setting $\so=d$ in Theorem \ref{thm:scheme}).
 For every dimension, we generated effects of symmetric POVMs numerically from a single fiducial pure state via transformations $X_d^i Z_d^j$ , where $i,j\in [0,d-1]$ and $X_d,Z_d$ are $d-$dimensional analogues of Pauli $X$ and $Z$ operators.
-For IC-POVMs we used a one-parameter family of fiducial states described in Ref~\cite{DAriano2004}.
-For SIC-POVMs we used fiducial states from catalogue in Ref~\cite{SICPOVM_catalogue} for $d<100$ and states provided in a private correspondence with Markus Grassl for higher dimensions (up to $d=\noq$).
+For IC-POVMs we used a one-parameter family of fiducial states $\ket{\psi_\alpha}$ described in Ref~\cite{DAriano2004} for the specific value $ \alpha = \frac{1}{2}\left(1+i\right)$ (we remark that POVMs originating from other values of $\alpha$ exhibited a similar behaviour).
+For SIC-POVMs we used fiducial states from a catalogue in Ref~\cite{SICPOVM_catalogue} for $d<100$ and states in higher dimension (up to $d=\noq$), which were provided to us by Markus Grassl in a private correspondence.
 The construction of random POVMs is described in Appendix~ \ref{sec:numerics}.

 Results of our numerical investigation are given in Fig~\ref{fig:SIC_IC}.
 For every considered measurement, the success probability was obtained via direct maximization over only $\leq \nop$ random partitions of $[d^2]$.
 The graph shows that with increasing dimension, $\q$ approaches $\approx 25\%$ for SIC POVMs and random POVMs, while for IC it is above $\approx 20\%$ even up to $d=\noq$.